Favorite Quotes That Have Changed my Life

-There really is nothing like a great quote or sound bite to make you stop and think.
+There really is nothing like your favorite quote or sound bite to make you stop and think.

-There are many that I love, but these in particular resonate with me the most.
+There are many that I love, but these resonate with me the most.

 Favorite Quotes From Incredible People